Zuo Ju

 Zuo Ju (born 10 February 2000) is a Chinese taekwondo practitioner.
 She is a two-time silver medalist in the women's 53 kg event at the World Taekwondo Championships.

+Career

 In 2022, she won the silver medal in the women's bantamweight event at the World Taekwondo Championships held in Guadalajara, Mexico.
 She also won the silver medal in the women's bantamweight event at the 2023 World Taekwondo Championships held in Baku, Azerbaijan.

 In 2017, she competed in the women's −49 kg event at the Asian Indoor and Martial Arts Games held in Ashgabat, Turkmenistan where she was eliminated in her second match.